-Leisure centres have never been more essential for keeping us fit and healthy, having helped many of us to get through the pandemic and the challenges it has brought for us all over the past twelve months.
+Leisure centres have never been more essential for keeping us fit and healthy, having helped many of us to get through the pandemic and the challenges it has brought for us all over the past few years.

-In an effort to help people attend more classes and reduce the number of cancellations, we’ll be introducing a set of new booking measures.
+In an effort to help people attend more classes and reduce the number of cancellations, we have a set of booking measures.

 Please see below for the list of quick links on our new booking measures:

 We’re pleased to report that leisure centres are amongst the safest regulated environments – a large part of which is down to our members following our safety measures, which we thank you for.

 Group fitness classes, gym sessions and swimming play a large part in the physical and mental health of many of our members, so it is important that we all work together to ensure we give each other as much opportunity as possible to attend classes and swim sessions, at a time when capacity is greatly reduced due to social distancing measures.

 As part of our vision, which is to bring people in the community together and make their lives better through improved access to health and wellbeing facilities; we want to be able to make our activities accessible to everyone – but we need your help to do so!